Find out if TEFL’s for you: the 20-hour classroom course

 So if grammar leaves you cold, don’t sweat; you can still be a great teacher.

-We’ve also received independent accreditation from the Open Distance Learning Quality Council (ODLQC).
-This is a mark of quality recognised by employers across the globe.
+We’ve also received independent accreditation from the ODLQC (Open & Distance Learning Quality Council) which is recognised by employers across the globe giving you a qualification which will give you the best start on your TEFL journey.

 Quality & value